Follow the Tokaido Highway

 Visit the Tokaido Domanaka Chaya – a teahouse that has existed since the Tokaido Road was at its peak – well known as the exact halfway point on the long journey.

-Close the Domanaka Chaya there are parks that indicate the position of past “Honjin” and you can also try the local Fluffy Egg dish that is said to have been favored by the family of Shogun passing through Fukuroi.
+Close to the Domanaka Chaya there are parks that indicate the position of past “Honjin” and you can also try the local Fluffy Egg dish that is said to have been favored by the family of Shogun passing through Fukuroi.

 After visiting the local sites around Fukuroi Station head for the first of the Enshu Sanzan- Kasuisai.